python/cpython/Doc/c-api/allocation.rst

    allocation is determined from the :c:member:`~PyTypeObject.tp_basicsize` field of the type object.

-   For a type's :c:member:`~PyTypeObject.tp_alloc` slot, :c:func:`PyType_GenericAlloc` is generally preferred over a custom function that simply calls this macro.
+   When populating a type's :c:member:`~PyTypeObject.tp_alloc` slot, :c:func:`PyType_GenericAlloc` is preferred over a custom function that simply calls this macro.

    This macro does not call :c:member:`~PyTypeObject.tp_alloc`, :c:member:`~PyTypeObject.tp_new` (:meth:`~object.__new__`), or